Nimberite-Development/Napkins/README.md

 A basic data language for defining the differences of the MC protocol across different MC protocol versions!

+I need to also figure out a way to accurately and cleanly document the format so that it can be used by more people, code examples can only do so much.

 ## How-To
 To define a packet, you have to write the name of the packet (e.g. `SpawnEntity`), followed by a `(`, then the protocol version it was introduced in (e.g. `4`), followed by the ID of a packet